Common Questions

 CERTIFICATION

-Once the application is reviewed and we have confirmed that conditions are being met for becoming a Living Wage Employer, both the employer and Alberta Living Wage Network will sign the license agreement.
-Employer fees are waived for the first year.
-An annual employer fee will be paid at the first-year anniversary of the date of recognition and will be due each subsequent year on that anniversary.
+Once the application is reviewed and we have confirmed that conditions are being met for becoming a Living Wage Employer, both the employer and Alberta Living Wage Network will sign the Memorandum of Agreement.
+An annual employer fee will be paid at the date of recognition and will be due each subsequent year on that anniversary.

-The license agreement is a legal document that outlines the obligations and responsibilities the Alberta Living Wage Network has to the Living Wage Employer, and what those employers agree to do in order to maintain recognition.
+The Memorandum of Agreement is a legal document that outlines the obligations and responsibilities the Alberta Living Wage Network has to the Living Wage Employer, and what those employers agree to do in order to maintain recognition.

-• The cost varies by size and sector, starting at $50/year for the non-profit and private sector with fewer than 10 employees.
-For full details of the cost please refer to the Alberta Living Wage Employer Guide.
+The cost varies by size and sector, starting at $75/year for the non-profit and $150 for the private sector with fewer than 10 employees.
+For full details of the cost please refer to the table here.

 Research has found that living wage employers also cut costs when it comes to hiring and training new employees.
 A Harvard Business Review article compared the turnover rate at Costco (paid a living wage) and Walmart’s Sam’s Club (didn’t pay a living wage), where the turnover rates were 17% and 44% respectively.
 The cost of replacing a worker was 1.5 to 2.5 times the worker’s salary, meaning Sam’s Club would see an annual cost of $612 million compared to Costco’s $244 million.